f5devcentral/f5-agility-labs-adc/docs/class10/class10.rst

 - BIG-IP VE (LTM provisioned)
 - MinIO Clusters
-- NGINX webserver that only has a private IP address with no external access

-During the lab exercises we will explore different methods of protecting and exposing applications/webserver that are included in the lab
+During the lab exercises we will explore different methods of protecting and exposing object storage services that are included in the lab

 .. toctree::